 Modesto Junior College Mission:

 MJC is committed to transforming lives through programs and services informed by the latest scholarship of teaching and learning.
 We provide dynamic, innovative, undergraduate and educational environment for the ever changing populations and workforce needs of our regional community.
 We facilitate lifelong learning through the development of intellect, creativity, character, and abilities that shape student into thoughtful, culturally aware, engaged citizens.
-(Mission Statement)

 All instructional programs offered at MJC support the college mission of providing “a dynamic, innovative undergraduate educational environment”.
 This mission is the foundation for all college offerings, including associate and transfer degrees, certificates, economic and workforce training, basic skills instruction, and the bachelor of science degree program.
-The mission of the College aligns with the California Education Code on California Community College Mission Furthermore, in accordance with the guidelines outlined in Title V of the California Code of Regulations and the California Community College Chancellor’s Office Program and Course Approval Handbook (PCAH) (Education Code 66010.4 - Comprehensive Mission Statement, all instructional programs at the College are defined by the goals of higher education and culminate in student attainment of identified student learning outcomes and the achievement of degrees, certificates, employment or transfer to other higher education programs.
-Title 5 §55002 - Standards and Criteria for Courses, Program and Course Approval Handbook (PCAH)
+The mission of the College aligns with the California Education Code on California Community College Mission as well as the guidelines outlined in Title V of the California Code of Regulations and the California Community College Chancellor’s Office Program and Course Approval Handbook (PCAH) (Education Code 66010.4 - Comprehensive Mission Statement, Title 5 §55002 - Standards and Criteria for Courses, Program and Course Approval Handbook (PCAH)

-The College maintains comprehensive course and program development, review, and approval processes to ensure alignment with these practices and the appropriateness of content.
-Discipline faculty define and develop the curriculum for courses, degrees and certificates in accordance with the standards outlined in the Curriculum Manual.
-The College has established processes for the review and approval of proposed courses, degrees and certificates, which include the participation of discipline faculty, academic deans, administrators and the Curriculum Committee.
-(BP 4020 - Program and Curriculum Development, Curriculum Review Process, Curriculum Committee Representatives, Curriculum Committee Bylaws) All programs are reviewed and evaluated for mission alignment, student need and demand, transferability and articulation, needs of business and industry, and collegiate level academic rigor.
-Furthermore, in accordance with the mission of the College, offerings include noncredit, contract education, and community education courses that meet the “workforce needs of our regional community” and “facilitate lifelong learning”.
-(Minutes - BOT 5/11/16, PCAH, MJC Catalog, Curriculum Review Process)

 The College has developed clear educational pathways for students, including 24 AA-T and AS-T degree patterns, 15 Associate of Arts degrees, 46 Associate of Science degrees, and 58 Certificates of Achievement; additionally, the College offers courses that meet California State University General Education requirements and fulfill the Intersegmental General Education Transfer Curriculum.
 (Catalog - Degrees and Certificates, BP 4050 (Articulation Agreements) All degree programs are regularly reviewed for quality and currency, ensuring appropriate program content, length, and level of rigor for higher education.
 (BP 4020 (Program and Curriculum Development), BP 4025 (Philosophy and Criteria for Associate Degree and General Education).